otoa-kiyori/lslint/README.md

 * numerous bug fixes and enhancements

 ##### FixedBit
-* updated and and cleaned up compile for all languages
+* updated and cleaned up compile for all languages

 #### Special Thanks
 * Strife Onizuka